Arturgouveia1970/personal-budget-app/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Microverse
-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Gregoire Vella -for original design.
+- Great apreciation to Microverse staff, special thanks to the LTAs team.

 ## 📝 License